Efficient-Computing-Lab/kubeflow-mlops-architecture/k3s-mlops-installation/ansible_scripts/README.md

 ```bash
 ansible-playbook -i hosts install_k3s_workers.yaml -vvv
 ```
-This playbook executes the  `worker/install.sh` script on Raspberry Pies defined as `raspberrypies-workers` in the hosts file.
+This playbook executes the  `worker/install.sh` script on machines defined as `workers` in the hosts file.
 The installation script uses the join-token retrieved from `master/install.sh` and the master's IP that is retrieved from the hosts file by your local machine.
 ## Install K3s Nvidia Plugin
 Afterwards, the Kubernetes Nvidia Plugin has to be installed.
 To start the installation process use the following playbook:
 ```bash
 ansible-playbook -i hosts install_k3s_nvidia_plugin.yaml -vvv
 ```
-This playbook executes the `master/nvidia-plugin-installation.sh` script on the Raspberry Pi defined as `raspberrypies-master` in the hosts file.
+This playbook executes the `master/nvidia-plugin-installation.sh` script on the machine defined as `master` in the hosts file.
 ## Install Kubeflow

 Then, Kubeflow should be installed in the K3s master.
 The purpose of Kubeflow is to perform MLOps.
 In order to do so you should run the following playbook: